I’ve always been stubborn.

 It takes time.

-Your website is a vital part of your content marketing plan, but successful service providers also incorporate additional strategies to get game-changing clients.
+Your website is a vital part of your content marketing plan, but a successful service business also incorporates additional strategies to get game-changing clients.

 McDonald’s had the right idea